alexcovi1/final-exam-project/README.md

 # final-exam-project

+## Project Description

+This website serves as a portfolio for Chef Marco Rossi, highlighting his Italian culinary artistry.
+It includes sections for his biography, professional experience, and menus, all displayed in a user-friendly and responsive design.

 # Chef Marco Rossi Portfolio Website

-This project is a portfolio website for Chef Marco Rossi, an Italian culinary artist.
-The website showcases his expertise, menus, and provides information about his culinary journey.
+Welcome to the portfolio website for Chef Marco Rossi, an Italian culinary artist.
+This project showcases his expertise through menus, his professional journey, and a contact section for reservations.

 ## Project Structure

 italian-chef-portfolio/
-│
 ├── index.html
 ├── about.html
 ├── menu.html